The main portals TenderMonitor currently monitors

 Where councils and local government post tenders

 Local councils are a separate story.
-Unlike the federal and state governments, there is no single portal for council tenders.
-Each council does its own thing.
+Unlike the federal and state governments, there is no single portal that reliably captures every council tender.
+Each council chooses its own process.
 Some use third-party platforms, some post on their own websites, and some do a mix of both.

 Some councils use third-party procurement platforms to publish their tenders.
 Others post them directly on their own websites.
-There is no single portal that covers all councils, which makes tracking council work time-consuming compared to the three main state and federal portals.
+There is no single portal that covers all councils, which makes tracking council work time-consuming compared with a small set of state and federal portals.

 Many councils also simply put a "Current Tenders" or "Procurement" page on their own website.
 These pages are not always easy to find and they do not follow any standard format.
 You might find a PDF listing on one council's site and a full online submission portal on another.

 Council tenders are often smaller in scope: grounds maintenance, building cleaning, minor road works, playground equipment, painting, plumbing repairs.
-They are also less competitive because fewer businesses bother to search individual council websites regularly.
+Competition varies widely.
+Some local jobs attract only a few bidders; others attract plenty because the work is straightforward and local suppliers know the council well.

 The daily checking problem